 What steps have you taken to create a volunteer policy or program?

-Demonstrate Employee Volunteering in Action (500 points)
+Demonstrate Employee Volunteering in Action (500 points per event)

 Already have an Employee Volunteer program in place?
 Fantastic!
 Share your policy or program details, or an image of volunteering in action.

 Upload an image of your team engaged in your corporate volunteering program or a copy of your employee volunteer policy/program.

 Use Local and/or Businesses Owned by People from Equity Deserving Groups to Cater Corporate Events (500 points per event)